Header

 Item 1) To repeat an item from my previous newsletter, please be assured that the battle to bring back a real live Bank to the town centre is continuing and that us councillors and other interested groups will not cease our combined efforts until we have succeeded, no-matter how long it takes.
 I am the first to concede that with the ever-increasing cost of liquid fuels for cars alongside rising energy costs for those who have gone electric, keeping motoring milage down is sensible.
 If we then add to that, the extra time burden of getting to the Mold banks while adhering to the 20mph speed limit and trying to find a parking space in Mold at almost any time, the increasing use of on-line banking facilities by local residents can be easily understood.
 However, there are various banking services which cannot be accessed on-line.
 Not only that, but there are still a significant number of residents, mostly older ones, who do not possess computers and/or smartphones.

-Item 6) In Flintshire’s Local Development Plan (LDP) one site approved by the Inspector at the public inquiry, was for a minimum of 140 dwellings in the field alongside Well Street, close to the junction with Bryn Awelon.
-Fresh plans have now been submitted for 155 dwellings on that field.
-The plans show an intended roundabout on Well Street, with another access point via Daleside.
-Just how fast that development will progress is unclear.
 There is a groundswell of objection from local residents, over likely traffic congestion on Well Street and Rose Lane, the added burden on already stretched public services ranging from health to education and beyond. but, having been approved as part of the county council’s LDP and with the availability of an appeal process via Planning Inspectorate Wales, the application will be difficult fend off for those who are of the belief that it should not go ahead.
 Clearly a case of “Watch this space, but don’t hold your breath!”

 Item 8) The Buckley Old Baths Building.
 Following on from Mary Wright’s excellent and diligent work, several years ago, in pouring through the old documents in the Records Office in Hawarden, the town council was able to fend off the attempt by county council at that time, to sell the building to a developer, for the purposes of tearing it down and building one or two more blocks of flats.
-A limited company was formed, with 5 town councillors of the time becoming Directors.
-Their task was to see to the conversion of the building into a multi-purpose community hall for the benefit of all of the town’s residents.

-Between then and now, the three remaining Directors, Councillors Carol Ellis, Dennis Hutchinson and Mike Peers, have struggled to make progress with the project, despite their best endeavours.
-Their efforts to obtain Charitable Status for the project failed.
-That meant that National Lottery funding was not available.
-The result was that in June of this year the three Directors sought assistance from both the town and county councils, because the greatest problem is in finding a source, or sources, of funding to pay for the conversion work.
+The result of that set-back has been in the middle of last year the three Directors sought assistance from both the town and county councils, because the greatest problem is in finding a source, or sources, of funding to pay for the conversion work.
 Your town council has already assisted the Directors over the past several years by funding the insurance on the building, give or take £5,000 per year.
 That was permissible within financial rules, because The Old Buckley Baths building is inextricably linked to the entirety of the Town Council Building, the façade of which is Listed.

 Regrettably, whatever the building is finally morphed into, for operational purposes, one of its problems in attracting footfall is bound to be a certain lack of any great quantity of public car parking close by.